hdviegas/laravel-mongo/README.md

 ## Installation

-Configure your database connection by adding and editing the following array to the `config/database.php` file:
+Configure your database connection by adding and editing the configuration array found below to the `config/database.php` file.

 ```php
 'mongodb' => [